sdzharkov/Trip-Split/README.md

 # tripSlice
-Django web application for the commuters and road trips
+Django web application for the commuters and road trips.
+Python 3.5+, Django 1.9.8.